crabisoft/git-pulse/README.md

   supplied through `MASTER_KEY` (base64) for Kubernetes / a secret manager.
 - **`SourcesModule`** — source CRUD plus connection testing.
 - **`DashboardModule`** — live aggregation per source.
+- **`ApiQuotaModule`** — what each source has spent of its platform's rate limit, read from the responses themselves.

 ## Navigation (front)